nikitagusarov/website_source/content/en/post/2021-09-26-shortcuts/index.md

-Some whhile ago I had an interesting discussion concerning the different approaches to workflow organisation and learning.
+Some while ago I had an interesting discussion concerning the different approaches to workflow organisation and learning.
 It happened around at the same time, that I've discovered the [*Vimium*](https://vimium.github.io/) browser extension.
-This coinsidence lead me to write this blogpost about the workflow organisation and usage of shortcuts in everyday life.
+This coincidence lead me to write this blog-post about the workflow organisation and usage of shortcuts in everyday life.
 To keep the content simple, I'll start with some general ideas on using shortcuts and then present some advantages of using their *Vim-style* version.